 The only true difference I noticed while taking Brain Alert was with my mood.
-I did seem more grounded, less irritable throughout regularly stressful situations, but I find similar effects with true Adderall alternatives – products that offer both stress and cognitive control.
+I did seem more grounded, less irritable throughout regularly stressful situations, but I find similar effects with real energy pills that work like adderall – products that offer both stress and cognitive control.

 - No stimulants